Skip to content

 • A new node is selected based on RDMA connectivity, free space, and latency

-• Nodes that already hold a partition for this volume are excluded — this maintains fault isolation so a single node failure cannot take out multiple copies
+• Nodes that already hold a partition for this volume are excluded — this maintains fault isolation so a single node failure cannot take out multiple replicas

 • Full resync is required (no bitmap — this is a brand-new partition with no prior data)